Permutation Recovery on Manifold Data via Spectral Seriation: Theoretical guarantee

 \subsection{Getting the $\ell_{\infty}$ bound: a quick guide}

-Sections \ref{subsec:closederror} and \ref{subsec:openerror} provide insights into the $\ell_{\infty}$ perturbation bounds concerning the eigenvectors of $L^Z$.
-Such analysis on $\ell_{\infty}$ spectral perturbation bounds is gaining interest within the statistics community.
-Studies leverage leave-one-out analysis \citep{abbe2020entrywise} to transform the $\ell_2$ eigenvector perturbation bound based on the Davis-Kahan theorem \citep{davis1970rotation}, into an $\ell_{\infty}$ bound.
-This transformation guarantees robust strong consistency, a departure from classical consistency results that solely ensure average accuracy.
-In particular, one can obtain uniform error controls which is essential for certain statistical procedures.
-More details can be found in \cite{tong2023pca} and \cite{hu2024network}.
+The analysis on $\ell_{\infty}$ spectral perturbation bounds is gaining interest within the statistics community.
+The Davis--Kahan theorem \citep{davis1970rotation} is useful in the $\ell_2$ eigenvector perturbation analysis.
+But for certain statistical procedures, the uniform error control is required \citep{tong2025uniform, hu2024network}.
+Current studies leverage leave-one-out analysis to transform this $\ell_2$ perturbation bound into an $\ell_{\infty}$ bound \citep{abbe2020entrywise}.
+This transformation guarantees the strong consistency, which is more robust than the consistency results on the average accuracy.